previous garden Northern Ireland next garden Northern Ireland

 Special Events: Yes

-A true plantsman's garden in an informal style - with trees, shrubs and plants from around the world; Garden retains natural landscape of surrounding area; Spectacular azaleas and rhododendrons; Notable natural Rock Garden Wood with Primulas, Meconopsis and shade-loving plants; Walled garden; Several areas managed as wildflower meadows.
+A true plantsman's garden in an informal style - with trees, shrubs and plants from around the world; Rowallane Garden retains a natural landscape of the surrounding area; Spectacular azaleas and rhododendrons; Notable natural Rock Garden Wood with Primulas, Meconopsis and shade-loving plants; Walled garden; Several areas managed as wildflower meadows.
+A seasonal events programme also runs throughout the year including an Easter trail and Yoga in the garden as well as Hallowe'en and Christmas events.

 National Collection: